-A great variety While a wide range of shopfront designs are possible, but the following guidelines should apply are recommended:
+A great varietyWhile a wide range of shopfront designs are possible, but the following guidelines should applyare recommended:

-- a.
-Desirable shopfront façade area is at least 15-feet tall, as measured from the adjacent walk, and minimum 10feet wide. - b.
-Shopfronts may be recessed from the primary building façade by up to five-feet. - c.a.
+- Desirable shopfront façade area is at least 15-feet tall, as measured from the adjacent walk, and minimum 10feet wide. - Shopfronts may be recessed from the primary building façade by up to five-feet. - e.a.
 The shopfront should provide clear views of merchandise displays. - d.b.
 A base of similar or visually "heavier" materials than the walls is recommended below display windows. - e.c.
 Doors should be substantial, well detailed, and match the materials, design, and character of the display windows. - f.
 Canopies and awnings should be integrated to shopfront openings. - g.
 Remaining open areas within the frontage zone shall be landscaped per Section 3.6, Public Realm Design.

-Example photo illustrating shopfront frontage type.
+Example of photo illustrating shopfront frontage type.

-Example photo illustrating shopfront frontage type.
+Example of photo illustrating shopfront frontage type.

-Example photo illustrating shopfront frontage type.
+Example of photo illustrating shopfront frontage type.

-Figure 23.135 Shopfront Frontage Type
+Figure 23.145 Shopfront Frontage Type